Our Services

 Although cataplexy itself isn't life-threatening, any sudden muscle weakness in other contexts could signal serious issues (stroke, seizure).
 Call emergency services or go to an ER if you experience:

 Muscle limpness triggered by laughter that repeats over weeks is far more consistent with cataplexy than a one-off reaction to a sleep aid.
 Tracking your episodes and talking with a healthcare professional is crucial.
-To prepare for your doctor's visit, consider using Ubie's free Medically approved LLM Symptom Checker Chat Bot to document your symptoms in a clear, organized way that will help facilitate a more productive conversation with your healthcare provider.
+Before your appointment, consider using Ubie's AI-powered Symptom Checker to help you organize your symptoms and medical history—it takes just a few minutes and provides personalized insights you can bring to your doctor for a more focused, productive conversation.

 Remember: If you ever feel you might be in serious or life-threatening danger, speak to a doctor or visit your nearest emergency department immediately.
 Proper diagnosis and treatment can dramatically improve quality of life and keep you safe.